-The cobbles of Mary Street were once alive with the patter of workers making their way to one of its several cutlery works.
-Now, thanks to 99 Mary Street and its neighbour, Gloam Gallery, those cobbles are brought to life once again – this time with the sound of the culturally curious.
+The cobbles of Sheffield's Mary Street were once alive with the patter of workers making their way to one of its several cutlery works.
+Now, thanks to 99 Mary Street, those cobbles are brought to life once again – this time with the sound of the culturally curious.

-Set up and run by design studio DED Associates, 99 Mary Street’s exposed brick interior, in what used to be part of Hawk Works, is transformed into well-curated, temporary exhibitions on a fairly regular basis.
+Set up and run by design studio DED Associates, 99 Mary Street’s exposed brick interior, in what used to be part of Hawk Works, transforms into The Viewing Room on a fairly regular basis.
+The gallery hosts well-curated, temporary exhibitions with a focus on contemporary, pop and urban art.
 Since the gallery opened in 2013, we’ve seen exhibitions centred around concepts as varied as folk art and the Great Sheffield Flood of 1864, plus solo pop art shows by Peter Blake, Peter Phillips and Pure Evil.

-It's great when exhibitions at 99MS coincide with their neighbours at Gloam, making a trip down the cobbled lane essential for all art lovers.
+A trip down the cobbled lane is essential for all art lovers.
 And since Mary Street's within easy strolling distance of the city centre galleries – with great cafes and pubs en route – it's easy to string together your own art crawl.

 Keep an eye on the 99 Mary Street site for info on launch nights and private views, where you can enjoy the latest shows after work with a glass of wine in hand, and for the occasional intimate gig.